 Punching bags are made from leather, canvas, or any other sturdy and lasting material that will only wear down slowly.
 They can be filled with sand, water, textile, or anything that adds to the bag's weight.

 Punching bags are not just hung from ceilings or overhead structures; they can be attached to a base on floors or left alone to roll freely on the floor, like a free-standing punching bag, further enhancing the challenge involved in a workout.

 These bags are unstable, meaning they can move and wobble on the floor when you hit them.
 You'll need a lot of footwork to box with a bag that's not stable, and it's usually challenging for new boxers who have not yet achieved the rhythm and coordination to be comfortable with extra challenges.

 Then there are speed bags, yet another type of punching bag.
 Speed bags are small, teardrop-shaped, and ceiling-mounted.
 You might have seen them in Rocky movies or other videos of old-time boxers training.

-Speed bags are excellent for improving reaction time and hand-eye coordination while simultaneously developing punching speed, but they aren't meant to be hit hard.
-You employ different striking techniques than throwing power punches when using a speed bag.
+Speed bags improve reaction time and hand-eye coordination while simultaneously developing punching speed.
+Still, they aren't meant to be hit hard.
+Using a speed bag, you employ different striking techniques than throwing power punches.